ptrxt/sigme/README.md

     *data = (SignalPayload)temp;
 }
 ```
+The signal source shall use dynamic memory allocation when creating the signal.
+The allocated memory will be freed by sigme when all receivers are done with it.
+Note that the signal source can only deliver one signal in each poll() call.
+Also note that the source can create different signal types, it is not fixed to only one as in the example.
+You could for instance arrange to alternate two signal types every second call.

 ### Signal receiver
 The signal sent from the source wil be delivered to receivers registered for that signal type.
 Signal receivers implements the SignalReceiver interface, which consists of two functions: get_signal_types() and receive().